Research Institutes, Centres and Groups

 Research entities at Ontario Tech University often use cross-Faculty collaboration and, potentially, external partnerships to capitalize on available expertise to address today's multifaceted issues.

-For information on creating a Research Entity at Ontario Tech University please see Ontario Tech's Procedures for the Creation of Research Entities.
+For information on creating a Research Entity, review Procedures for the Creation of Research Entities.

 Research institutes are the largest and most formal of all research entities and conduct research into a number of areas of study.
-Membership includes faculty members from at least two Ontario Tech University Faculties, as well as significant involvement from other universities, governments, non‐profit organizations and/or businesses.
-Ontario Tech University is embarking in developing strategic research areas and research institutes are an important part of this goal.
+Membership includes faculty members from at least two faculties, as well as significant involvement from other universities, governments, non‐profit organizations and/or businesses.
+We have strategic research areas and research institutes are an important part of this goal.
 These are the currently approved research institutes.

 Brilliant Energy Institute